jumbosushi/jumbosushi.github.io/_posts/2016-8-6-Build-a-mailer-with-Rails.md

 ## Mail delivery Logic

-We'll use a gmail's stmp domain to send out our emails!
+We'll use a gmail's STMP domain to send out our emails!
 It sends email through [STMP](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) (think HTTP but for email), except it's way simpler than traditional setup when used in rails (if you are interested in how STMP works, Microsoft busted out a [great write-up](https://technet.microsoft.com/en-us/magazine/cc160769.aspx) on how it works if used as it is)

 Head over to `config/environments/development.rb`, and add these magical lines at the end of the file: